NocturnLabs/opencode-autocode/templates/commands/auto-context.md

 ### STEP 1: Read Project Specification

-Start by reading `app_spec.txt` to understand what you're building.
+Start by reading `app_spec.md` to understand what you're building.
 Extract the following information:

 - **Target users**: Who will use this application?